-Details of forthcoming UEA Chamber Choir performances, can be found in our Events Calendar.
+You can find details of forthcoming UEA Chamber Choir performances in our Upcoming Events Calendar.

-UEA Chamber Choir is open to singers of all voice types, with (preferably) some vocal training and/or choral experience, and the ability to read and sight sing music with some fluency.
+UEA Chamber Choir is open to singers with some vocal training and/or choral experience, and the ability to read and sight sing music with some fluency.
 The Chamber Choir are small and work to a high standard of music, in a wide range of periods, including a substantial amount of unaccompanied repertoire.